emnify/product-docs/docs/events/mno-events.md

 | 40   | [User verification requested](#user-verification-requested) |

 ### Password reset requested

-Requests a reset password email for a specific email address.
+Reset password email is requested for a specific email address.

 ### User verification requested

-Requests a verification email when a user signs up or requests another verification email afterward.
+User signed up or requested another verification email afterward.

 :::info
-This event is only needed when customers use self-signup.
+This event is only needed when customers use [self-signup](#self-signup).
 Manually invited users already verified their email.
 :::

-## Organization and Billing
+## Organization and billing

 | ID   | Description  |
 | ---- | ------------ |